 A lot of it has to do with the writing style and focus.
 You know.
 Everything is messy.
 If there is one word that has become overused, I think it is messy.
 Everything is messy.
 The Christian life is messy.
 Messiness abounds.
 I think it is also related to the wallowing in sin that I wrote about before, but that’s a post for another day.

 Jen Hatmaker and Postmodern Thinking

-I came across an interesting post entitled Letting Go based on a talk given at a MOPS convention.
+I came across an interesting post entitled Letting Go (archived link) based on a talk given at a MOPS convention.
 In the talk, Jen Hatmaker outlines the differences between modern and postmodern thinking.
 I don’t feel comfortable copying the lists and posting them here since they are lengthy, so you’ll have to click over and read them in the post.
 If you don’t read the lists and the premise of her talk, the rest of this probably won’t make sense.

 I think the majority of the people who read this blog are in their thirties, forties, and fifties.
 I think the vast majority would lean more toward the modern list than the postmodern list.
 Not entirely, but to a great degree.
 Even though I clearly identify more with the modern list than the postmodern, it isn’t 100%.
 The twentysomethings who read here, I suspect, are not as postmodern as their peers.
 I just don’t think postmodern young adults would relate to how I write and that’s fine.

 Modern or Postmodern?

 Which leads me to my questions.

 Those of you who have children still at home… Do you see what Hatmaker is talking about in your own children?

 I’m wondering how much the pull of the postmodern for youth today is peer driven and if homeschooling has an impact on that.
 How much of it is media driven?